shtrausslearning/Python-Fundamentals/classes/3_datahiding_encapsulation.md

             print("Invalid Credentials!")

-# created a new User object and stored the password and username
+Steve = User("tom", "234") # created a new User object and stored the password and username Steve.login("tom", "234")  # Grants access because credentials are valid Steve.login("tom", "6789") # does not grant access since the credentails are invalid
-Steve = User("Steve", "12345")
-Steve.login("steve", "12345")  # Grants access because credentials are valid

-# does not grant access since the credentails are invalid
-Steve.login("steve", "6789")
-Steve.__password  # compilation error
+# Steve.__password           # compilation error will occur due to this line
 ```